What's it like going to an all-male school?

 That sounds like a lot of hunting and fishing.
 Does that mean I can keep my rifle in my room?

 Handguns are prohibited on campus.
 Rifles and other hunting weapons are not permitted in students' rooms or vehicles; they are required to be stored in the campus gun locker.
-The gun locker is located in the basement of Carpenter Y, and is open only to students who have a weapon stored there.
+The gun locker is located in the Campus Security Office, and is open only to students who have a weapon stored there.
 The convenient location of the gun locker makes it easy to access even for the earliest morning hunts.